China's industrial profits growth slows in April amid high commodity prices

 Profits at China’s industrial firms rose 57% year-on-year in April to 768.63 billion yuan ($120.22 billion), down from 92.3% in March, data from the National Bureau of Statistics (NBS) showed on Thursday.

-For the January-April period, industrial firms' profits grew 106% from the same period a year earlier to 2.59 trillion yuan.
+For the January-April period, industrial firms’ profits grew 106% from the same period a year earlier to 2.59 trillion yuan, bolstered by a virus-related plunge in activity early last year.

 “The improvement of corporate performance is still uneven,” said NBS official Zhu Hong in a statement accompanying the data.